Event FiltersYou are viewing events filtered byEuropeReset all filters

 What is the editorial board like, where the front page of a newspaper's web and paper is decided every day?
 Who intervenes?
 Is there a debate about the news stakes?
 Who chooses the front page photo?
 Let's enter the realm of fictional journalism for a day: how would one of these meetings take place in an imaginary European newspaper?
 To what extent would common themes be strengthened against the pressure of strictly local themes and points of view?
 Let us imagine that this medium is called Europa Tribune and that on 10 September 2025 it has decided to hold an open-door editorial board meeting.

 The place chosen for this unusual exercise in transparency is the Telefónica Foundation in Madrid.
 Flesh and blood journalists sit at the table of this fictitious board: Martin Dahms, correspondent of Frankfurter Rundschau and Stuttgarter Zeitung; Helena de Bertodano, reporter for The Sunday Times and Miquel Molina, deputy director of La Vanguardia.
 The cover was designed by Núria García Arenas, editor-in-chief of Design at La Vanguardia.
-The event is presented by Sheila Cremaschi, director of the Hay Festival in Spain and chosen by Forbes among the 75 Latin women to follow 2024.
+The event is presented by Sheila Cremaschi, Director of the Hay Festival in Spain and chosen by Forbes among the 75 Latin women to follow 2024, and by Sonia Mulero, Director General of Banco Sabadell Foundation.

 Event in Spanish

-Co-organized with the Fundación Telefónica, Hay Festival Spain and La Vanguardia
+Co-organized with the Fundación Telefónica, Hay Festival Spain, La Vanguardia, the Goethe Institute Madrid and Banco Sabadell Foundation

 Nick Clegg and Enrico Letta in conversation with Helena de Bertodano